Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are generally strong, providing specific details about movies.
-Clue 1, 2, 3, 5, 7, 8 and 9 are all very good, specifying details like 'moving pictures,' 'cinematography,' 'collaborative efforts,' and 'genre.'
-Clue 4 is a bit generic ('source of education, inspiration, and escape') and could apply to other forms of media.
-Clue 6 is okay but could be more specific to movies (e.g., 'typical screenplay structure').
+The informed clues are generally strong.
+They provide specific details about movies and are mostly distinct.
+Clue 1, 2, 3, 5, 6, 7, and 8 are all very good, focusing on visual entertainment, storytelling, and the production process.
+Clue 4 is slightly less strong, as it could apply to other forms of art.
+Clue 9 is good, covering the diversity of genres.
+No clues contain the answer word, which is good.

 ✅ Strengths:
 - Generally specific and relate to correct answer